-“It was nice to see so many people around the first tee for this wonderful tradition.
-I was slightly nervous before the tee shot this morning so I was pleased to make a good contact with the ball and give the caddies a decent shot to follow.”
+“It was fantastic to see so many fellow Members and people of the town turn out for this wonderful tradition and enjoy the atmosphere around the first tee.
+I was certainly relieved and delighted to make a good contact with the ball and give the caddies a decent shot to retrieve.”

 In the past, the Club Captaincy was bestowed on the winner of the annual Challenge for the Silver Club but by the early 19th Century the Captaincy had become an elected office.
 Part of the tradition is that the new Captain buys his golf ball back from the caddie who retrieves and returns it with a gold sovereign.